 These two aspects of the psychology of sports fans are great for understanding how fans, true and fickle, behave after victory and loss, but other concepts help explain why fans do what they do during games.
 Fans who actually attend games regularly display the social psychological phenomenon of disinhibition.
 They shout, yell, stand up, cheer, and high five strangers all around them.
 Even people who are ordinarily reserved and shy will explode in bursts of exhibitionism when surrounded by other people engaging in the same unrestrained excitement.
 Unfortunately, at times their disinhibition can create havoc as rowdy fans spill out onto the streets after a victory (or defeat) until subdued by local authorities.
 Needless to say, alcohol helps foster the disinhibition effect.
 You don't even have to attend the game to show the disinhibition effect.
 Sports bars provide a fine venue for the group mentality to take over and for alcohol to nurture the process.

-Whether you attend the game, watch or listen to it, or follow the scores on line, you may also be subject to the effect known as superstitious conditioning.
+Whether you attend the game, watch or listen to it, or follow the scores on line, sports fans are particularly subject to the effect known as superstitious conditioning.
 Skinner discovered this effect when he was training the pigeons in his Skinner box to perform their various feats including, appropriately, "Take Me Out to the bal Game" on a xylophone.
 When Skinner trained his pigeons through operant conditioning, he noticed that they would start to perform behaviors that he was not reinforcing but that the pigeons seemed to "think" they needed to perform in order to get their pellet rewards.
 For example, Skinner may have been training the pigeons to discriminate between a + and a - displayed above the lever they needed to peck at.
 However, the pigeons sometimes added their own unnecessary move, such as turning in a circle, before pecking at the right target.
 That little dance, superstitiously reinforced (because it wasn't necessary to receive the reward), then became part of the pigeon's ritual.

 What do pigeons pecking at a lever have to do with sports fans?
 Maybe you already see the connection.
 Sports fans will claim that by turning on the game and watching it, they caused the team to start scoring and eventually winning the game.
 Others will claim the opposite, avoiding any real-time action because they can "cause" the team to lose just by turning in.
 Then there are the lucky jerseys, hats, sneakers, t-shirts, etc., etc., that sports fans will wear (or not) to help their teams win.
 Wearing a hat facing forward?
 Turn it backward and maybe the team will score.
 If they do, you'll never wear that hat with the brim facing forward ever again during a game.